uw-dims/dims-ad/source/scope.rst

 Identification
 --------------

-.. note:: TBD

-    This paragraph shall contain a full identification of the system and the software to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s).

-..

 This document describes the proposed high-level design of the Distributed Incident Management System (DIMS) architecture.
 Its purpose is to provide the reader with an overview of the major system